-New Plea Process for Alleged Traffic Parking and Bylaw Offences
+New Plea Process for Alleged Traffic, Parking and Bylaw Offences

-There have been some changes to Traffic and Bylaw alleged Offence Notices (formerly Summary Conviction Notices) and Court process after the PC Majority Government replaced the Summary Convictions Act with the Provincial Offences Act and the MB Bylaw Enforcement Act which were rushed with little to no review, debate or public consultation late last year.
+There have been some changes to Traffic and Bylaw alleged Offence Notices (formerly Summary Conviction Notices) and Court process after the MB Majority Government replaced the Summary Convictions Act with the Provincial Offences Act and the MB Bylaw Enforcement Act which were rushed in with little to no review, debate or public consultation late last year.

 MLA’s were delayed from debate on lengthly legislation till the early morning hours due to a “technical difficulty” with recording systems.
 There was plenty of time to debate earlier as much of this already put forward as amendments to the Summary Convictions Act by the previous NDP majority Parliament.
 The changes follow the NDP, PC and CoW Parking alleged offence changes detailed below.